pBread/2025-twilio-se-hackathon-sssi/README.md

 ### Fix UI SyncClient subscriber issue

 - the syncClient becomes undefined when the connection status is not connected.
 It's probably like "connecting" or something.

+### Update dummy data dates

+- add a make date function to ensure the database is constantly up to date